OdinMeng/MachineLearningBChallenges/PROJECT/project_presentation.md

 - To fix the issue with the classical Spectral Clustering, other approaches could have been taken:
     - Use another method to construct the similarity graph (e.g. K-nearest neighbours)
     - Use the Normalized Laplacian instead
+- In fact, in experiment 1.2. both methods were able to handle the dataset with the KNN-embedding; however, the SVD-variant method requires a smaller $k$ value

 ---